-InterServer pricing starts at $5/mo for shared hosting without a discount.
-However, this company provides every type of hosting in its own operated datacenters.
+InterServer pricing starts at $2.50/mo for shared hosting.
+However, this company provides every type of hosting in its own operated data centers.
 You can choose ASP.NET hosting, cheap VPS, dedicated servers, collocations, or data storage options.
-Each of the options is priced a little below the industry standard.

 It would seem that most of InterServer’s solutions are meant for advanced users.
 However, shared hosting is by far the most used option as it can support both websites that are just launched and medium-sized businesses.

-For a very long time, InterServer had only one shared hosting plan that was unlimited in every sense – domains, emails, storage, and bandwidth.
+For a very long time, InterServer had only one shared hosting plan that was unlimited in every sense – number of websites, email accounts, storage, and bandwidth.